kentchang/kentchang.com-main/content/posts/about-blog/about-blog.md

 - let Netlify deploy it

-- compile the `.tex` file if there’s a need.
+- compile the `.tex` file and produce PDF if there’s a need.

-There’s nothing too complicated here, and since I don’t know when I will have time to write a tutorial of sorts, please just go ahead to my Github if you’re interested in how this works out.
+There’s nothing too complicated here, and since I don’t know when I will have time to write a tutorial of sorts, please just go ahead to my [Github](https://github.com/kentchang/kentchang.com-main) if you’re interested in how this works out.

 I think the current website looks better than the previous one.
 It has a more consistent color scheme and layout, both absent before.
 I will have